The Waste of Parts Rulepop

 Rummage

-Whenever you Rummage, reveal cards from the top of the appropriate deck until you find an appropriate card.
-Put all other revealed cards on the bottom of the deck in a random order.
+When you Rummage, reveal cards from the top of the relevant deck until you find the specified type of card.

 Salvaging

-While hundreds of other vessels have tried and failed to make it across the Waste of Parts, you have two things they didn’t: A huge salvage crane able to dredge the depths of the toxic sludge below… and a host of ship hulks to loot from.
+While hundreds of other vessels have tried and failed to make it across the Waste of Parts, you have two things they didn’t: a massive Salvaging Crane capable of dredging the depths of the toxic sludge below… and a graveyard of ship hulks waiting to be looted.

 The Salvaging Crane (Room 5)

-The Salvaging Crane is a powerful tool that is necessary to utilize if you and your crew are to survive the journey.
-At the end of the round, if the Salvaging Crane Room is Functional and occupied by a Crew Member, the First Player may draw and distribute a number of Salvage Cards equal to the Mech’s Salvage Level (default 2).
-Alternatively, a Crew Member in the Cockpit may activate the Salvaging Crane, drawing cards equal to half the Salvage Level (rounded up).
+The Salvaging Crane is a critical tool for survival.
+At the end of the round, if the Salvaging Crane Room is Functional and occupied by a Crew Member, the First Player may draw a number of Salvage Cards equal to the room's Salvage Stat (2 by default).

 Salvage Cards

-Room Upgrade cards are overlaid on top of the default Room spaces to enhance the Mech’s functionality.
+Room Upgrade cards are overlaid on top of default room spaces, enhancing the Mech’s functionality.

 Equipment cards provide benefits to individual Crew Members when slotted to their Crew Member Dashboard.